jupyter-lsp/jupyterlab-lsp/JEP.md

 > - What other designs have been considered and what is the rationale for not choosing them?

 A previous (stale) JEP proposed to integrate LSP and to adopt Monaco editor, which would entail bringing a heavy dependency and large reliance on continuous development of Monaco by Microsoft; it was not clear whether Monaco would allow efficient use in multi-editor notebook setting and the work on the integration stalled a few years ago.
-Differently to that previous proposal we **do not** propose to adopt any specific implementation, yet we bring a working implementation for CodeMirror editor, which is already in use by two of the official front-ends for Jupyter (Jupyter Notebook and JupyterLab).
+Differently to that previous proposal we **do not** propose to adopt any specific implementation, yet we bring a working implementation for CodeMirror 5 editor, which is already in use by two of the official front-ends for Jupyter (Jupyter Notebook and JupyterLab).
+While the nearly-feature-complete CodeMirror 6 has specifically declared LSP integration to be a non-goal, it does however provide a number of features which would allow for cleaner integration of multiple sources of editor annotation, such as named bundles of marks.

 > - What is the impact of not doing this?